ubuntu/ubuntu-project-docs/docs/reference/exception-DockerUpdates.rst

-This document describes the policy for updating the docker.io group of packages (docker.io-app, containerd-app, runc, docker-buildx, docker-compose-v2) in a stable supported distro, in particular LTS releases.
+This document describes the policy for updating the docker.io group of packages (docker.io-app, containerd-app, runc-app, docker-buildx, docker-compose-v2) in a stable supported distro, in particular LTS releases.